beehive-lab/TornadoVM/README.md

         workerGrid.setLocalWork(32, 32, 1);                      // Set the local-group size

         TaskGraph taskGraph = new TaskGraph("s0")
-                .streamIn(A, B)                                 // Stream data from host to device .task("t0", Compute::mxmKernel, context, A, B, C, size)  // Each task points to an existing Java method .streamOut(C);                                  // sync arrays with the host side taskGraph.execute(gridScheduler);   // Execute with a GridScheduler
+                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device .task("t0", Compute::mxmKernel, context, A, B, C, size)   // Each task points to an existing Java method .transferToHost(C);                                       // sync arrays with the host side taskGraph.execute(gridScheduler);   // Execute with a GridScheduler
     }
 }
 ```

-Additionally, the two modes of expressing parallelism (kernel and loop parallelization) can be combined in the same
-task graph object.
+Additionally, the two modes of expressing parallelism (kernel and loop parallelization) can be combined in the same task graph object.

 ## 4. Dynamic Reconfiguration

 Dynamic reconfiguration is the ability of TornadoVM to perform live task migration between devices, which means that
 TornadoVM decides where to execute the code to increase performance (if possible).
 In other words, TornadoVM switches
 devices if it can detect that a specific device can yield better performance (compared to another).

-With the
-task-migration, the TornadoVM's approach is to only switch device if it detects an application can be executed faster
+With the task-migration, the TornadoVM's approach is to only switch device if it detects an application can be executed faster
 than the CPU execution using the code compiled by C2 or Graal-JIT, otherwise it will stay on the CPU.
 So TornadoVM can
-be seen as a complement to C2 and Graal.
+be seen as a complement to C2 and Graal JIT compilers.
 This is because there is no single hardware to best execute all workloads
 efficiently.
 GPUs are very good at exploiting SIMD applications, and FPGAs are very good at exploiting pipeline
 applications.
 If your applications follow those models, TornadoVM will likely select heterogeneous hardware.
 Otherwise,
 it will stay on the CPU using the default compilers (C2 or Graal).